wazuh/wazuh-documentation/source/amazon/services/supported-services/alb.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Wazuh module for AWS provides capabilities to monitor AWS based services.
-Learn about Amazon ALB in this section of our documentation.
+  :description: Amazon ALB automatically distributes the incoming traffic across multiple targets.
+Learn more about Amazon ALB in this section of our documentation.

 .. _amazon_alb: